dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/linear_constraints.md

 In order to avoid this overfitting, we can compute robust covariances.
 In this case, we use the package [`CovarianceEstimation.jl`](https://github.com/mateuszbaran/CovarianceEstimation.jl), as well as some of the functions provided by `PortfolioOptimiser.jl`.

-When we use `:Pearson` and `:Semi_Pearson` to compute the correlation, we're internally making use of `StatsBase.cor`, which takes various range of optional arguments, one of which is a covariance estimator (`StatsBase.CovarianceEstimator`), which makes the computation of the covariance matrix more robust.
+When we use `:Pearson` and `:Semi_Pearson` to compute the correlation, we're internally making use of `StatsBase.cor`, which takes various range of optional arguments, one of which is a covariance estimator, `StatsBase.CovarianceEstimator`, which makes the computation of the covariance matrix more robust.
 In this example we use `CovarianceEstimation.AnalyticalNonlinearShrinkage()`, as it's a good estimator for tall matrices (i.e. matrices with many more rows than columns). `:Semi_Pearson` also uses a semi-covariance at a given target return value to compute the correlation matrix.
 We'll elaborate more on a different tutorial, for this we'll use the default value of the target return, which is `0`.

 ### Building the asset sets dataframe.